 Lindy Hop originates from Harlem, New York City.
 It was danced first in the famous Savoy Ballroom by African American dancers in 1928, and was danced throughout the 1930s and 1940s.
 Lindy Hop evolved from different dances, including jazz, tap, breakaway and 1920s Charleston.
 It used elements from African American dances and European partnered dance.
 Read more:

-Which classes can you start?
+Which Lindy Hop classes can I start?

 We run 6-week Courses in Moseley (Thursday nights) and drop-in classes in Digbeth (Monday nights).
-Want to try a taster session first?
-Check our event schedule via the button below.

 What do students think?

 ‘Had such a fabulous time.
 The teachers were incredible and broke everything down perfectly.
 They were welcoming and patient and created such a lovely atmosphere.’